leonardoLavagna/smart_microfluidics/README.md

 We welcome contributions to enhance the functionality and performance of the models.
 Please submit pull requests or open issues for any improvements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License.